LHNCBC/ucum-lhc/README.md

       error occurred, indicating the problem, or an explanation of a substitution such as the substitution of 'G' for 'Gauss', or a list of suggested units;
+   * 'suggestions' if suggestions were requested and found, this is a hash that contains at most two elements:
+     * 'from' which, if the "from" unit expression or one or more of its components could not be found, is an array one or more hash objects.
+Each hash contains two elements:
+       * 'msg' which is a message indicating what unit expression the suggestions are for; and
+       * 'units' which is an array of data for each suggested unit found.
+           Each array will contain the unit code, the unit name and the unit guidance (if any).
+     * 'to' which, if the "to" unit expression or one or more of its components could not be found, is an array one or more hash objects.
+Each hash contains two elements:
+       * 'msg' which is a message indicating what unit expression the suggestions are for; and
-   * 'suggestions' if suggestions were requested, this is an array of arrays, where each inner array contains a unit code, unit name, and unit guidance (where available) for each suggestion found (if no unit was found);
+       * 'units' which is an array of data for each suggested unit found.
+           Each array will contain the unit code, the unit name and the unit guidance (if any).
    * 'fromUnit' the unit object for the fromUnitCode passed in; returned in case it's needed for additional data from the object; and
    * 'toUnit' the unit object for the toUnitCode passed in; returned